 Non-Hodgkin lymphoma (NHL) is a diverse group of blood cancers that develop in the lymph nodes or lymphatic tissue.
 Treatment for each type of non-Hodgkin lymphoma differs, so determining the extact type of lymphoma is important.

-What does University of Minnesota Physicians Cancer Care offer?
+What does University of Minnesota Cancer Care offer?
 Our blood cancer experts specialize in treating lymphomas.
 Our team includes hematology/oncology experts, blood and marrow transplant experts, pharmacists with expertise in chemotherapy and drug interactions, radiation therapists, surgeons, nutritionists, physician and occupational therapists, and social workers.